Diabetes Screening and Prevention

 Multifactorial intervention for screen-detected diabetes - The ADDITION study compared intensive treatment to standard therapy in exclusively screen-detected patients.
-The ADDITION intensive intervention was modeled after the regimen used in the Steno-2 trial, which showed that intensified multifactorial intervention (lifestyle modification and multidrug therapy) to control cardiovascular risk factors is more cost-effective (reduction in macrovascular and microvascular complications, and all-cause mortality) than standard therapy among people with longstanding type 2 diabetes and microalbuminuria.
+The ADDITION intensive intervention was modeled after the regimen used in the Steno-2 trial, which showed that intensified multifactorial intervention (lifestyle modification and multidrug therapy) aimed at controlling cardiovascular risk factors is more cost-effective (with a reduction in macrovascular and microvascular complications and all-cause mortality) than standard therapy among people with longstanding type 2 diabetes and microalbuminuria.

 The long term follow-up of the ADDITION study will provide a more definite answer on the effect of early treatment in people with screen-detected diabetes.
 While waiting for more direct evidence for treatment among screen-detected patients, data from intervention studies comparing the effects of individual treatment to lower blood glucose, blood pressure and serum cholesterol in conventionally diagnosed diabetic populations (ideally newly diagnosed) can inform the practice of early treatment.

-Glycemic control - The United Kingdom Prospective Diabetes Study (UKPDS), a study involving newly-diagnosed type 2 diabetes patients, provides estimates of the likely effect of glycemic control during the lead-time.
+Glycemic control - The United Kingdom Prospective Diabetes Study (UKPDS), which looked at newly-diagnosed type 2 diabetes patients, provides estimates of the likely effect of glycemic control during the lead-time.
 The 10-year post-trial monitoring results showed that tight glycemic control reduced myocardial infarction by 15% (P=0.01) and 33% (P=0.005) in the sulfonylurea-insulin and metformin groups, respectively, compared with the control group.
 However, there were no reductions in stroke, heart failure, angina and all-cause mortality associated with tight glycemic control.

 Lipid-lowering therapy - There is clear evidence that lowering lipids in people with diabetes is beneficial.
-A meta-analysis of 12 trials (statins and fibric acid derivatives studies) showed that lipid-lowering therapy is equally efficacious in people with and without diabetes for primary and secondary cardiovascular disease prevention.
+A meta-analysis of 12 trials using either statins and/or fibric acid derivatives showed that lipid-lowering therapy is equally efficacious in people with and without diabetes for primary and secondary cardiovascular disease prevention.
 In both primary and secondary primary prevention, the use of lipid-lowering drugs was associated with a significant 21% reduction in major coronary events in patients with diabetes, respectively.

 Except for the Collaborative Atorvastatin Diabetes Study (CARDS), the trials included in the aforementioned meta-analysis were not specifically aimed at people with diabetes and only demonstrated these results in post-hoc analyses of sub-populations with diabetes.
 CARDS, a primary prevention trial conducted exclusively in patients with type 2 diabetes, showed a 37% (95% CI: 17, 52) relative reduction in cardiovascular events.
 This reduction was independent of the baseline level of cholesterol.
 Similar findings were reported in the Heart Protection Study (HPS) demonstrating a 22% (95% CI 13, 30) relative reduction in cardiovascular events in the sub-population with diabetes.